-In the last fiscal year, the New Relationship Trust contributed \$150,000 and the BC Arts Council increased its funding to \$220,000 for the arts program.
+Increases in revenues in 2008/09 to the First Peoples' Council came from the New Relationship Trust (\$140,000) and from the Ministry of Culture, Tourism and the Arts (\$141,000) who provided funding to the Aboriginal Arts Development Awards (AADA).
 With this funding, we've developed new arts programs to ensure the transmission of First Nations traditional arts to the next generation, including a new Arts Administrator and Cultural Manager Internships program and cultural mapping of First Nations' existing cultural resources.